-We can be reached via our message box on this page or by calling (888) 626-0439.
+We can be reached by sending a message here or by calling (888) 626-0439.
 You will speak with a knowledgeable expert in the field who can answer any questions you might have at no obligation.

 A free quote takes less than 10 minutes, so give us a call today!
 Thanks for stopping by.